 In this article we briefly review the implications of the ‘smart home’ devices by Google, Facebook and Amazon.

 Wearing my Alex Jones-esque tinfoil hat for a moment, the very wording of ‘ok Google’, for example, is in itself subserviant.
 But I’m sure that is just bad branding.
-Either way you slice it, we are all using products with the power to know everything you’ve ever searched (and deleted), has an ‘advertising profile’ on you and is easily able to track where you are, where you have been, and how long you were there; and that is just the tip of an the iceberg.
+Either way you slice it, we are all using products with the power to know everything you’ve ever searched (and deleted); has an ‘advertising profile’ on you and is easily able to track where you are, where you have been, and how long you were there; and that is just the tip of an the iceberg.
+Spying doesn’t just mean listening in on you and watching you – now your data is so valuable to to these mega companies that just knowing your daily patterns can be useful to their profiteering.
+When you turn on and off the lights (Climate Lockdowns anyone?), when you move from one room to the next, your TV viewing patterns and more.

-But, this isn’t anything you were’nt aware of already, these tools are so useful, and mostly free, that we accept our privacy being infringed, after all most of us aren’t planning a terrorist attack, but, as the port Tony Hoagland put it so well when talking about big corporations: ”We just want to be manipulated with a little fucking consideration”.
+But, this isn’t anything you were’nt aware of already, these tools are so useful, and mostly free, that we accept our privacy being infringed, after all most of us aren’t planning a terrorist attack, but, as the poet Tony Hoagland put it so well, when talking about big corporations: ”We just want to be manipulated with a little fucking consideration”.

 Here, we review whether or not your home is spying on you, and how to prevent hackers from taking advantage of your smart home.

 Data collection is big business, and ultimately the devices used to make our home ‘smarter’ main use is to use our data for profit.
-In other words, Google Home, Alexa, and Siri may seem like your home companions but the truth is, they are programmed to record and collect all of your conversations and user data.
+In other words, Google Home, Alexa, and Siri may seem like your home companions but the truth is, they have the ability to record and collect all of your conversations and user data.
 Or, maybe they will get a ‘bug’ and accidently recorded everything 24/7 or send an entire conversation to one of your friends…

 To sum it up…